EPSRC-NUMBERS/EmbodiedCNN-Speech/README.md

 Folders:

-Dataset - includes scripts to create them from the Google Speech Commands dataset v0.02
+Dataset - includes iCub robot finger representations for digits and scripts to create them from the Google Speech Commands dataset v0.02

 Zipfian - scripts for the experiment with the Zipfian distribution (Scenario 1)